appbaseio/Docs/content/docs/reactivesearch/flutter-searchbox/searchbaseprovider.md

 **Example Use Cases**

-One would need to use the state (context) of the search widgets, e.g. to show a list of all active user query inputs including the ability to unselect an input to affect the particular search component's input as well.
+One would need to use the state (context) of the search widgets, e.g. to show a list of all active user query inputs including the ability to unselect an input to affect the particular search widget's input as well.

-Another use can be to create a saved query feature where it's important persist the state of all the search and filter widgets.

-**Basic Usage**

 ```dart
 import 'package:flutter/material.dart';